gamboajosephd/gamboajosephd.github.io/source/journal/2014-03-21-hello-middleman.html.markdown

 There’s a new version of Wordpress again with ever more options, great.
 It’s neat, a white, blank page for writing, new icons, whistles and bells, tons of new options.
 Having all these features can only be a good thing right?
 Right?
 Yet there will always come the  time when  you just get tired of clicking the upgrade button, especially when all you want to do is publish some content, some static content.
 Who would’ve thought that it’s now a possibility thanks to static page generators, and they’ve been here for quite a while now without me having known about them.

-> "And so the Middleman stood at an open platform in the middle of the anxious crowd proclaiming,
+> "And so the Middleman stood at the open platform in the middle of the anxious crowd proclaiming,
 > Listen, for I have found the answers to your questions!"

 > -They were probably a Wordpress crowd